shurjopay-plugins/sp-plugin-java/README.md

 Also reduces many of the things that you had to do manually:

-- Handles http request and errors.
+- Handles http requests and errors.
 - JSON serialization and deserialization.
 - Authentication during initiating and verifying of payments.
 ## Audience